SteSeg/openmc_fusion_benchmarks/docs/specifications/schema.md

     ...
 ```

-Each section in a benchmark’s `specifications.yaml` file is validated against the corresponding part of the unified `benchmark_schema.yaml`.
+Each section in a benchmark’s `specifications.yaml` is _validated_ against its corresponding `schema` definition.

-For example, for a material `density` object that in the `specifications` looks like this:
+For example, a `density` object in the `specifications` might appear as:
 ```yaml
 density:
     value: 0.997
     units: g/cm3
 ```

-The corresponding `schema` is defined like this:
+Its `schema` counterpart ensures the expected structure and value types:

 ```yaml
 density: